neginkou/reading-notes/201/class-02.md

 * Internal Styles: Embed CSS within the HTML document's 'style' element, usually placed in the 'head' section of the HTML document.
 Internal styles apply to the entire page.

-* External Styles: Create a seperate CSS file (style.css) and link it to your HTML document using the 'link' element in the 'head' section.
+* External Styles: Create a separate CSS file (style.css) and link it to your HTML document using the 'link' element in the 'head' section.
 External styles can be reused across multiple HTML pages.

 2. Why should we avoid using inline styles?